bitcraze/aideck-gap8-examples/docs/img-proc-examples/face-detection.md

     make flash

-In the makefile you can uncomment the following lines if you would like to use the himax camera (works in SDK 3.7) or the streamer (only works untill 3.5) :
+In the makefile you can uncomment the following lines if you would like to use the himax camera (works in SDK 3.7) or the streamer (only works until 3.5) :

     # APP_CFLAGS += -DUSE_CAMERA
     # APP_CFLAGS += -DUSE_STREAMER

+After that, you can also use `viewer.py` to see the image stream.
+The rectangle generated around your face is implemented by the firmware.